awais-amjed/awesome-books-es6/README.md

 ![screenshot](images/app_screenshot.png)

-This website has a Library filled with Awesome Books.
+This website has a Library where you can Store all your Awesome Books.

 ## Built With